-Specified Group Homes:
+Specified Service Types:

-- Community Living, Hospice and Child/Youth Residential Group Homes: - Routine screening is NOT required.
-(For the purposes of this Infosheet, "licensed group home" is defined as the residential service types of Community Living, Hospice and Child/Youth Group Home as set out in the Residential Care Regulation (RCR)). - Licensed group home screening should be based on contact tracing of active TB cases. - Mental Health Group Homes, Acquired Brain Injury and Substance Abuse Group Homes: - Residents of these types of group homes fall under the same screening requirements as Licensed Adult Residential Facilities and are NOT excluded from screening.
-Adults under 60 years of age should be screened with TST (or CXR if TST contraindicated) prior to or shortly after admission. - Adults over 60 years should be screened with the TB Symptom & Risk Factor Screening tool and CXR if indicated after completion of the screening tool.
+- Community Living, Hospice and Child/Youth Service Types: - Routine screening is NOT required.
+(For the purposes of this InfoSheet, "licensed group home" is defined as the person in care service types of Community Living, Hospice and Child and Youth Care as set out in the Care Regulation (RCR). - Licensed group home screening should be based on contact tracing of active TB cases. - Mental Health, Acquired Brain Injury and Substance Abuse Service Types: - Persons in care of these types of service types fall under the same screening requirements as licensed adult person in care facilities and are NOT excluded from screening.
+Adults under 60 years of age should be screened with TST (or CXR if TST contraindicated) prior to or shortly after admission. - Adults over 60 years of age should be screened with the TB Symptom & Risk Factor Screening tool and CXR if indicated after completion of the screening tool.